jasonmimick/puppet-exercise/README.md

   * Parse can validate command line parameters
   * Execute command
-    ..* status
+    	* status
-	..*Attempt to get status of nginx server running from <install_dir> and report to user
+			- Attempt to get status of nginx server running from <install_dir> and report to user
+    	* install
-    ..* install	- If already installed, report and do nothing
+			- If already installed, report and do nothing
 			- Remove any contents of ./.pup-ex
 			- Download nginx and web-site into ./.pup-ex
 			- Unpack and build nginx
 			- Install nginx into <install_dir>/nginx-root
 			- Update nginx configuration to listen on port 8080
 			- Copy web-site into <install_dir>/nginx-root/html
 			- Record actions in ./.pup-ex/install.log
+    	* uninstall
-    uninstall	- Stop nginx if running
+			- Stop nginx if running
 			- Remove contents of <install_dir>